lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/AuxTel-M1-Cover-Fails-to-Open.rst

 The recovery of the M1 cover control must be done from the *ATMCS EUI*.

-#.
-Ensure the ATCS CSCs are all set to ``STANDBY``.
+#. **Ensure the ATCS CSCs are all set to STANDBY**

    The easiest way to do this is to run the :file:`standby_atcs.py` script from the *ATQueue*.
    Do not proceed to the next step until the CSCs are set to ``STANDBY``, otherwise you will need to reset both the CSC and EUI to regain communication.

-#.
-Log in to the *ATMCS EUI* either using a remote desktop or from the control computer on the first floor of the AuxTel dome.
+#. **Log in to the ATMCS EUI** either using a remote desktop or from the control computer on the first floor of the AuxTel dome.

    More instruction can be found in the :ref:`access ATMCS EUI procedure <AuxTel-Non-Standard-Operations-AuxTel-EUI-Access>`.